 Election of Member Directors.
+The Member Directors shall be elected by the Board at a September, October or November meeting, or as soon as possible thereafter, to take office immediately.
+The election shall be by secret ballot.

-The Board shall nominate the Member Directors from among the Individual Members for consideration by the Board.
-Member Clubs may also nominate Individual Members for consideration by the Board.
-The Board shall elect or reject the proposed Director by a majority vote at a meeting of the Board.
+The Board shall nominate the Member Director candidates from among the Individual Members for consideration by the Board.
 In order to be eligible for nomination and service as a Member Director, an individual must be an Individual Member in good standing.
 Each Member Director shall serve a one-year term.

+If there are two (2) Officers who receive compensation from, or have an ownership interest in, a for profit entity that controls one or more Clubs then the Board shall not nominate any person who receives compensation from, or has an ownership interest in, a for profit entity that controls one or more Clubs as a Member Director candidate.

+In general, the Board shall elect or reject each proposed Director by a majority vote of those present at a meeting of the Board.

+If the Board nominates more Member Directors than the number of Member Director positions to fill, each Board Member may cast as many votes as the number of available Member Director positions.
+The nominees who receive the greatest number of votes, if more than a majority of those present, shall be elected to the remaining Member Director positions.

+If the election produces a violation of any restriction on Member Directors in Article V, Section 2, then only the candidate or candidates who receive the greatest number of votes will be deemed elected.
+If necessary, a runoff election shall be held in order to comply with the restrictions in Article V, Section 2.

+If there is a tie in the number of votes received for the last available Member Director position or positions, then a runoff election shall be held for the remaining position or positions.

+In one or more runoff election or elections, the Board shall then cast votes among the candidates, with as many votes cast by each Board Member as remaining available positions.
+The candidate or candidates who receive the greatest number of votes, if more than a majority of those present, will become elected to the remaining available positions.
+In cases where this does not result in a winner of the election, runoff votes shall be held, dropping the lowest running candidate after each ballot.

 The Board shall meet regularly, but no less than three (3) times per year.
 Upon notice, the meetings of the Board may be conducted by telephone or other electronic means where all persons participating in the meeting can hear each other.
 Special meetings may be called by the President.
 Unless notice is waived by all members of the Board, notice of any meeting or special meeting, including date, time, place and agenda, must be given at least seven (7) days in advance.
 Notice may be in writing or by electronic communication, including fax or email.

 Quorum.
 The presence of one-third of the Board shall constitute a quorum for the transaction of business at any meeting of the Board; but if less than a quorum of the Directors is present at said meeting, a majority of the Directors present may adjourn the meeting.